You are here

 Splurge on Christmas PJs

-Choose a Gorgeous Stocking
+Choose a Whimsical Stocking

 This is the stocking you’ll pull out year after year, so get something you really love.
 If your stockings hold their fair share of the gift booty, look for something roomy.
 If you only use stockings for little trinkets, go with something smaller.
+Looking for something to fill baby's first Christmas stocking?
+Try these inexpensive stocking stuffers.

 Pick and Choose Traditions

 Do you love how your family always throws a kitschy Christmas sweater party, or how your husband’s spends Christmas Eve playing board games?
 Now you have your own little family, and you can hand-pick the traditions that you like best to form your own set.
+This adorably ugly Christmas sweater romper could also serve as baby's first Christmas outfit.

 Start a New Family Tradition